Skip to Content

 Paint basement stairs black with this easy DIY project | Building Bluebird

-The Rust-Oleum HOME product recommends three days for the clear coat to dry.
-I walked on it a few hours after painting the topcoat and it held up just as well!
+The Rust-Oleum HOME product recommends three days of dry time before allowing foot traffic on the stairs.
+Because I am a rebel, I walked on it a few hours after painting the topcoat and it held up just as well!

 However, I would not recommend wearing shoes or letting dogs scratch up the stairs for those three days.